AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

     ![Add store information](/help/troubleshooting/miscellaneous/assets/add_store_info_mbi.png)

     There is some information you will need to gather before you can connect your database for the third step in the onboarding flow.
-You will be filling in the Connect your database page in step 9.
+You will be filling in the connect your database page in step 9.

 1. Create a dedicated Commerce Intelligence user.